tomcrick/ICCCI2018/README.md

-# SM2018
+# ICCCI2018
-Paper for the International Conference On Social Media, Wearable And Web Analytics (Social Media 2018)
+Paper for the 10th International Conference on Computational Collective Intelligence (ICCCI 2018)